 Not to forget audits, the most damaged part of the whole supply chain cycle itself.

-I know how it feels if you are not familiar with supply chain itself, so do give this a read: Basic premier about supply chain management on the blockchain.
+I know how it feels if you are not familiar with supply chain itself, so do give this a read: Supply chain management on blockchain.

 Also, do watch this short video:

 As you read and saw in the aforementioned article and video, blockchain, combined with other technologies, can make the whole supply chain process highly efficient.

 That is why many blockchain-based projects in the cryptocurrency market are actually trying to juggle and combine techs like IoT, RFID, and the blockchain together.
 (Do read about Harsh’s thoughts on IoT and the blockchain here.)

 In this article, I will shed light on some of the most notable projects (rather altcoins) that are trying to solve the grave problem of supply chain management.

 Waltonchain was the first project to be launch in the sphere of supply chain management that combines the best of both physical and digital world to create an efficient system.
 It uses RFID chips for IoT and combines it with the power of blockchain to achieve:

 - Data Integrity for fair audits